Skip to main content

 Evaluations

-After saving you'll see the result of the expression as a comment as the end of the line.
-You may not see the full result for example if it's too long, so you are also able to hover on the comment to expand.
+After saving you'll see the result of the expression as a inlay hint at the end of the line.
+You may not see the full result for example if it's too long, so you are also able to hover on the inlay hint to expand it.

 Keep in mind that you don't need to wrap your code in an object.
 In worksheets everything can be evaluated at the top level.